 Colour and pattern can be varied infinitely.

 The last part of my coffee indulgence is the expresso itself.
 Because I don’t like the quantity of milk found in a cappucino, I only need a small-volumed vessel.
-This is true for long blacks as well.
+This is good for long blacks as well.
 My yunomi, or beaker in Japanese, is perfect.
 I have made heaps and heaps over the years.
 Here is a selection.